 The final form of visibility is the one that you probably have thought about the most: cargo location visibility.
 Ultimately, inventory is still “king of costs”.
 Your capital is tied up in that inventory so you need to know where that pallet is.
 The faster you can pinpoint cargo location, the faster you can react to threats that might come up - for example, maybe there is a regional political issue.
 Maybe there’s a port slowdown, or a natural disaster that’s going to lock up that inventory.
 Visibility allows you to revise plans on the fly for inventory that hasn’t shipped, particularly if it has to take a new route.
 Reliable, predictive software can address these occasions with less overhead and less opportunity cost.

 When you have full cargo visibility, instead of keeping large amounts of inventory on hand, you can more efficiently allocate resources by better predicting where product demand lies.
 You can respond more efficiently to factory needs, factory slowdowns, or consumer demand.
 This responsiveness can have a major increase in your bottom line.

 Shine a Light on your Supply Chain

 Globalization and increasing complexity in supply chains have moved logistics beyond human scale.
 Along with an increasing number of collaborators, there is an increasing pressure for careful management of trading relationships.
 Simply put, there are now more potential “blind spots” to navigate.
-Haven TMS makes full visibility easy and affordable, so the choice to adopt is clear.
+Haven Track & Trace makes full visibility easy and affordable, so the choice to adopt is clear.
 It delivers solutions for the four critical types of visibility, so your company works more effectively with your supply chain trading partners, and you boost that bottom line.
 Visibility for global logistics, across teams and geographies, is well within reach.